erhant/lighthouse-problem/README.md

-# a-lighthouse-problem
+# A Lighthouse Illumination Problem
-Codes to investigate my paper "A Lighthouse Illumination Problem"
+This repository includes some codes to investigate my paper ["A Lighthouse Illumination Problem"](https://arxiv.org/abs/1903.09001).